-When the installation target has been set to the application specific update manager format, the installation will create an achive bundle in the specified directory, but the plug-in itself won't be installed into the target application.
-You will need to use the IDE update manager to perform plug-in installation after the setup wizard has finished.
+When the installation target has been set to the application specific plug-in manager format, the installer will create a setup bundle in the specified directory, but the plug-in itself won't be installed into the target application.
+You will need to use the IDE plug-in manager to perform plug-in installation after the setup wizard has finished.